-The Common Test framework (CT) is a tool which can support implementation and automated execution of test cases towards different types of target systems.
-The framework is based on the OTP Test Server.
-Test cases can be run individually or in batches.
-Common Test also features a distributed testing mode with central control and logging.
-This feature makes it possible to test multiple systems independently in one common session.
-This can be very useful e.g. for running automated large-scale regression tests.
+The Common Test framework (CT) is a tool which supports implementation and automated execution of test cases towards arbitrary types of target systems.
+The CT framework is based on the OTP Test Server and it's the main tool being used in all testing- and verification activities that are part of Erlang/OTP system development- and maintenance.

+Test cases can be executed individually or in batches.
+Common Test also features a distributed testing mode with central control and logging (a feature that makes it possible to test multiple systems independently in one common session, useful e.g. for running automated large-scale regression tests).

 The SUT (System Under Test) may consist of one or several target nodes.
-CT contains a generic test server which together with other test utilities is used to perform test case execution.
-It is possible to start the tests from the CT GUI or from an OS- or Erlang shell prompt.
+CT contains a generic test server which, together with other test utilities, is used to perform test case execution.
+It is possible to start the tests from a GUI or from the OS- or Erlang shell.
 Test suites are files (Erlang modules) that contain the test cases (Erlang functions) to be executed.
 Support modules provide functions that the test cases utilize in order to carry out the tests.

-The main idea is that CT based test programs connect to the target system(s) via standard O&M interfaces.
-CT provides implementations and wrappers of some of these O&M interfaces and will be extended with more interfaces later.
-There are a number of target independent interfaces supported in CT such as Generic Telnet, FTP etc. which can be specialized or used directly for controlling instruments, traffic generators etc.
+In a black-box testing scenario, CT based test programs connect to the target system(s) via standard O&M and CLI protocols.
+CT provides implementations of, and wrapper interfaces to, some of these protocols (most of which exist as stand-alone components and applications in OTP).
+The wrappers simplify configuration and add verbosity for logging purposes.
+CT will be continously extended with useful support modules.
+(Note however that it's a straightforward task to use any arbitrary Erlang/OTP component for testing purposes with Common Test, without needing a CT wrapper for it.
+It's as simple as calling Erlang functions).
+There are a number of target independent interfaces supported in CT, such as Generic Telnet, FTP, etc, which can be specialized or used directly for controlling instruments, traffic load generators, etc.

-Common Test is also a very useful tool for white-box testing Erlang code since the test programs can call Erlang API functions directly.
-For black-box testing Erlang software, Erlang RPC as well as standard O&M interfaces can be used.
+Common Test is also a very useful tool for white-box testing Erlang code (e.g. module testing), since the test programs can call exported Erlang functions directly and there's very little overhead required for implementing basic test suites and executing simple tests.
+For black-box testing Erlang software, Erlang RPC as well as standard O&M interfaces can for example be used.

 A test case can handle several connections towards one or several target systems, instruments and traffic generators in parallel in order to perform the necessary actions for a test.
-The handling of many connections in parallel is one of the major strengths of Common Test!
+The handling of many connections in parallel is one of the major strengths of Common Test (thanks to the efficient support for concurrency in the Erlang runtime system - which CT users can take great advantage of!).